Breathing and Posture: Can Bad Posture Affect Your Breathing?

 As a result, the diaphragm relaxes, moving back up to its dome-like structure towards your thoracic cavity.

-What are you feeling when you breathe?
+What are you feeling when you breathe, and how does it affect your breathing capacity?

 Your postural control muscles that keep you upright are what you feel when breathing out after holding in a deep breath, as they assist in keeping the lungs expanded.
-Muscles along your back, known as your posterior chain provide another layer of support when inhaling.
+Muscles along your back, known as your posterior chain, provide another layer of support when inhaling.

 However, before we inhale again, we return to this mid-position between breaths.
 As a result, these posture muscles aid us in expelling all of the air from our lungs by pushing it out.

-Girl sitting in a slouching positionA common example is the ever-increasing Forward Head Posture and Jandas Upper Cross Syndrome.
-This pattern can be seen when most of us are looking down at our phones!
-This slouching pattern can lead to difficulties leading to shallow breathing.
+A common example is the ever-increasing incidence of Forward Head Posture and Jandas Upper Cross Syndrome.
+This pattern can be seen in those of us who spend long periods looking down at our phones!
+This slouching pattern can lead to difficulties, such as shallow breathing and reduced breathing capacity.

 Because of chest restrictions, diaphragmatic breathing is challenging for these people, and even shallow breaths are ineffective due to restrictions around the chest.